KanzenMinarai/KanzenMinarai/README.md

 #include <stdio.h>

 int main() {
-  printf("Hello!, I'm Kanzen and welcome to my profile on Git-Hub!\n" "I like to learn and talk, chat with me on discord: kanzentaiwa\n" "Check it out the projects that I have on git-hub, you may like it!\n" return 0;
+  printf("Hello!, I'm Kanzen and welcome to this profile on Git-Hub!\n" "I like to learn and talk, and if you do just chat with me on discord: kanzentaiwa\n" "Be free to check it out the projects hosted on Git-Hub\n");
+  return 0;
 }
 ```